genicam/harvesters/README.rst

 In this section, we see some useful GUI which Harvester offers you.

-The image visualizer widget (below) offers you visualization of the acquired images.
+The image visualizer widget (below) offers you a visualization of the acquired images.
 In this screenshot, Harvester is acquiring a 4000 x 3000 pixel of RGB8 Packed image at 30 fps; it means it's acquiring images at 8.6 Gbps.
+It's quite fast isn't it?

 .. image:: image/readme/image_visualizer.png
     :align: center
     :alt: Image Visualizer
     :scale: 40 %

 The attribute controller widget (below) offers you to manipulate GenICam feature nodes of the target device.
 Changing exposure time, triggering the target device for image acquisition, storing a set of camera configuration so-called User Set, etc, you can manually control the target device anytime when you want to.
+It supports visibility filter feature and regular expression feature.
+These features are useful in a case where you need to display only the features you are interested.

 .. image:: image/readme/attribute_controller.png
     :align: center
     :alt: Attribute Controller
     :scale: 40 %

 The following screenshot shows Harvester Core is running on IPython.
 Harvester Core returns the latest image data at the moment as a Numpy array every time its user call the ``latest_image`` property.
 Once you get an image you should be able to immediately start image processing!
 If you're running on Jupyter notebook, you should be able to visualize the data using Matplotlib.
+This step should be helpful to check what's going on your trial in the image processing flow.

 .. image:: image/readme/harvester_on_ipython.png
     :align: center